 The antenna was originally built in 1959 to support NASA’s Project Echo, which bounced radio waves off metallic balloon satellites in order to transmit signals from one part of the globe to another.
 A few years later, the antenna’s sensitivity was increased in order to detect faint signals from Telstar, the first communications satellite capable of collecting, transmitting, and relaying signals rather than simply reflecting them.

 With its high sensitivity and horn shape, which allowed for precise pointing, the antenna was ideal for conducting radio astronomy observations.
 This fact was immediately recognized by Penzias and Wilson, who began using the telescope to study emissions from the Milky Way.
-The astronomers soon became bogged down, however, by a mysterious background noise that was present wherever the instrument was pointed.
+During their tenure at the facility in the early 1960s, the astronomers became bogged down by a mysterious background noise that was present wherever the instrument was pointed.

 At the same time, a team of Princeton astrophysicists led by Robert Dicke was preparing a paper on the possibility of detecting leftover microwave radiation from the Big Bang.
 Although the energy released by the Big Bang would have been unfathomably high, Dicke’s team reasoned that the universe’s subsequent expansion would have shifted this radiation into the relatively low-energy radio regime.
 Upon hearing about the Princeton researcher’s work, Penzias and Wilson began to realize the significance of their mysterious background noise.
 The researchers contacted Dicke, who sent them a copy of the unpublished paper and was then invited to Holmdel to listen to the noise.

 During Dicke’s visit, the scientists agreed that they had stumbled upon the cosmic microwave background radiation, the theorized remnants of the Big Bang.
 Dicke informed his team, “We’ve been scooped,” and in an act of scientific solidarity the two groups decided to publish their results jointly.